Alfred-KInyua/slot-machine-/README.md

-# Sloth Slot Machine
+# Let's play a game!!!

-Welcome to the **Sloth Slot Machine**, a fun and engaging web-based game that simulates the excitement of a classic slot machine with a delightful sloth theme!
+Welcome to the **Slot Machine**, a fun and engaging web-based game that simulates the excitement of a classic slot machine with a delightful sloth theme!

 ## Features